dandalpiaz/drive-music-player/README.md

 ## TODO

+- smaller font size, more weight, more line-height
+- all user to select folder from Drive
+    - Drive file picker
+    - Store in cookie?
 - remove header? (or do reddit is fun style - hidden on scroll) all mobile menu?
 - album art view - grid with no padding
 - Demo - use public domain music